PojavLauncherTeam/pojavlauncherteam.github.io/RENDERERS.md

 # Renderers
+Minecraft runs on OpenGL, and mobile devices generally only support OpenGL ES (GLES).
+And since Minecraft won't run on GLES, we have to use renderers as compatibility layers between OpenGL ES and OpenGL.
 ## Holy GL4ES
 - Designed for performance, Holy GL4ES is the default renderer in PojavLauncher and should be used in almost all scenrarios.
 - Supports OpenGL 2.1 and has shader converting capabilities, thus makes up for about 1/8 of the OpenGL 3.x standard.